ericlee0920/Spatial-Proteomics-Framework/README.md

     - All files will be in a directory named `DIRECTORY_NAME_analysis/cpout`
     - Expression features are stored in `cpout/cell.csv`
     - Spatial features are stored in `cpout/Object relationships.csv`

-## Process 4: Visualize cell area and intensity level for each marker
-1. Run `python 4_cell_analysis.py -d DIRECTORY_NAME_analysis`

-2. Output
-    - all files will be in a directory named *DIRECTORY_NAME_analysis/viz*